BLK Art Group

-The group were all from the British African-Caribbean community and exhibited in 11 group exhibitions in both small and prestigious galleries throughout the country over a four year period from 1981 to 1984.
-Exhibiting under the title The Pan Afrikan Connection for their shows from the second show at Africa Centre in May 1982 to the 9th show, also at Africa Centre, 12 months later, their work was noted for its boldly political stance, producing dynamic conceptual art that offered a series of inventive critiques on the state of inter-communal, class and gender relations in the UK.
+The group were all from the British African-Caribbean community and exhibited in a number of group exhibitions in both small and prestigious galleries throughout the country.
+Their work was noted for its boldly political stance, producing dynamic conceptual art that offered a series of inventive critiques on the state of inter-communal, class and gender relations in the UK.
 They were themselves influenced by a variety of artistic currents including ideas associated with the USA's Black Arts Movement.
 Donald Rodney, who suffered from sickle cell anaemia (anemia), died aged 36 in 1998.

 Precursors

-In 1979, Eddie Chambers founded the group under the name Wolverhampton Young Black Artists.
+In 1979, Eddie Chambers founded a group known as the Wolverhampton Young Black Artists.

-In 1981, Chambers curated the first of the group's exhibitions, Black Art & Done, at the Wolverhampton Art Gallery, which gave a focus to issues concerning the black community, including racial prejudice.
-Participating artists were Eddie ChambersDominic Dawes, Ian Palmer, Andrew Hazel and Keith Piper.
+In 1981, Chambers curated an exhibition, Black Art & Done, at the Wolverhampton Art Gallery, which gave a focus to issues concerning the black community, including racial prejudice.
+Participating artists included Dominic Dawes, Ian Palmer, Andrew Hazel and Keith Piper.